How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 • Following a NEET study plan builds long-term discipline, which is a mandatory skill for MBBS.

-Before we jump into the preparation strategy for the NTA NEET Exam, it’s crucial to be well aware of the exam pattern and syllabus to understand what lies in front of you and prepare the strategy around it.
+Before we jump into the preparation strategy for the NEET Exam, it’s crucial to be well aware of the exam pattern and syllabus to understand what lies in front of you and prepare a study plan around it.

 Subjects No. of Questions Full Marks Negative Marking